AlquistManager/alquist/How to write your bot.md

 ### UserDefinedState
 You can define our own state.
 Keep in mind, that the name of your state type should be the same as name of your class, defining the state.
+Place your states to ``states.user`` directory https://github.com/AlquistManager/alquist/tree/master/states/user.
+Each state has to be placed in the separate file named the same as the state type name.
+There is example of HelloWorld state here.